 Figure 9-22i—Control Information subfield format in an EHT OM Control subfield

-If the operating channel width of the STA is greater than 80 MHz, then the Rx NSS Extension subfield in the EHT OM Control subfield together with the Rx NSS subfield in the OM Control subfield indicate the maximum number of spatial streams, NSS , that the STA supports in reception, where the Rx NSS Extension sub- field provides the MSB of the NSS and the Rx NSS subfield provides the three LSBs of the NSS , for PPDU bandwidths less than or equal to 80 MHz and is set to NSS – 1.
+If the operating channel width of the STA is greater than 80 MHz, then the Rx NSS Extension subfield in the EHT OM Control subfield combined(#6574) with the Rx NSS subfield in the OM Control subfield indicates(#7551) NSS – 1, where NSS is the maximum number of spatial streams that the STA supports in reception(#5893) (#4138)for PPDU bandwidths less than or equal to 80 MHz (#5893).

-If the operating channel width of the STA is less than or equal to 80 MHz, then the Rx NSS Extension subfield in the EHT OM Control subfield together with the Rx NSS subfield in the OM Control subfield indicate the maximum number of spatial streams, NSS , that the STA supports in reception, where the Rx NSS Extension subfield provides the MSB of the NSS and the Rx NSS subfield provides the three LSBs of the NSS , and is set to NSS – 1 .
+If the operating channel width of the STA is less than or equal to 80 MHz, then the Rx NSS Extension subfield in the EHT OM Control subfield combined(#6574) with the Rx NSS subfield in the OM Control subfield indicates(#7552) NSS – 1, where NSS is the maximum number of spatial streams (#5893)that the STA supports in reception(#4138)(#5893).

+The encoding of the Rx NSS Extension subfield in EHT OM Control subfield combined with the Rx NSS subfield in OM Control subfield is described in Table XXX (The encoding of the Rx NSS Extension subfield in EHT OM Control subfield combined with the Rx NSS subfield in OM subfield).(#4138)

+Table XXX - The encoding of the Rx NSS Extension subfield in EHT OM Control subfield combined with the Rx NSS subfield in OM subfield(#4138)